Navigation

 Timeline

-• Summer 2022: Students can apply until September 22.
+• Summer 2024: Students can apply now until September 5.
 Participants will be selected on the strength of their motivation and the clarity of their vision for improving the wellbeing of the international student community at UVA.
-Interviews will be conducted the week of September 26 and final selections made on October 3.

-• Fall 2022: Fellows begin the project planning and implementation process and engage in a self-paced, asynchronous series of guided activities (roughly one hour per week) which provide an introduction to the foundational concepts (leadership, contemplation, ethnography) at the heart of this fellowship.
-Fellows will gather two times in person, once in mid-October and again in mid-November, to build rapport and exchange ideas.
+• Fall 2024: Fellows begin the project planning and implementation process and engage in a self-paced, asynchronous series of guided activities (roughly one hour per week) which provide an introduction to the foundational concepts (leadership, contemplation, ethnography) at the heart of this fellowship.
+Fellows will gather five times in person to build rapport and exchange ideas.

-• Spring 2023: Fellows will enroll in a ONE CREDIT SHORT COURSE (INST 2559 Flourishing Practicum for Citizen Leaders).
+• Spring 2025: Fellows will enroll in a ONE CREDIT SHORT COURSE.
 The course meets for 8 weeks.
 Time and day will be determined based on fellows’ schedules after enrollment.
 The course introduces students to a set of research-based skills, including leadership and public speaking, which will help them move forward with their community-building projects and everyday forms of engagement.

 • After Program Completion: After completing this year-long program fellows are encouraged to continue working on their community engagement projects.
 To this end, fellows will have continued access to “coaching calls” with ISO and CSC advisors.
 Fellows will also be invited to serve as mentors to subsequent cohorts of Citizen Leader Fellows.
 Through their continued involvement, fellows will contribute to the development of a network of engaged citizen leaders rooted within, and extending beyond, the international student community at UVA.